-The Office of Student Activities & Leadership staff is trained to help student organizations operate in the most educationally effective way possible.
+The Leadership & Student Involvement staff is trained to help student organizations operate in the most educationally effective way possible.
 We believe that with the right information, the advisor and the organization can develop a relationship that is rewarding to both parties.
 Students join organizations for a variety of reasons: social, leadership opportunities, interest, involvement in the campus, resume builders, and for success in college.
 Your role as the advisor is critical to help each member reach his/her goals and achieve success.
-Please review the information below and contact the Office Student Activities & Leadership with any questions.
+Please review the information below and contact Leadership & Student Involvement with any questions.

 - Define the nature of your role.

 - Anticipate controversial situations.
 Realize that your role may include being a negotiator at times.

 - Advocate for inclusion and diversity.
 Bring awareness of differences to your group.
 For example, help students understand that an event that excludes nontraditional students, even if unintentionally, is hurtful to the group and others.
 Do your best to encourage participation by all.

 - Assess the liabilities of participation.
 The rewards of advising can be great.
 Understand that personal sacrifice (such as time) is essential to achieving those rewards.

 - Do your homework.
 Advisors need a functional knowledge of the University's mission, drug/alcohol and hazing policies, code of conduct, political climate on campus, and local laws.
 A well-prepared advisor uses good common sense for the good of the group and the University.
 See the ODU Student Handbook and the Student Organization Handbook for policy information.

 - Know the rules.
 Officers who have less than a 2.00 GPA will be asked to resign form their position.

 - Be aware of deadlines.
 Student organizations must re-register at the beginning of the fall semester to maintain a mailbox, room reservation privileges, and Student Government funding.
 The deadline to apply for Student Government funding is scheduled for late February.